-- Click on the items you want to reassign with the new material. - NB: Click on the Cancel Selection button to delete the current selection.
+• Click on the items you want to reassign with the new material.

 2. APPLY THE MATERIAL CHOSEN TO THE POLYGON SELECTION

 There are two options:

 • Apply a copy of the selected material.

 In the drop-down menu, choose an existing material to attach to the new material.
 Just below the drop-down menu you can edit the name of the new material.
 By default, the name remains the same as the original one.